utlib/collections-uoft/docs/documentation/adding-new-collections.md

 ## What is a repository?

-In Collections U of T, the libraries or archives who care for the physical items and their digitized surrogates are called "repositories".
+In Collections U of T, the libraries or archives who care for the physical items and their digitized surrogates are called "repositories" ([view current repositories](https://collections.library.utoronto.ca/repositories)).
 Within the Collections U of T database, each participating repository gets a top-level repository collection that acts as the top-level collection container for all of the repository's digital objects.
 You must submit a request for a new top-level repository before you can add digital collections to Collections U of T.

 ## Before requesting a Collections U of T repository...